 The characters on Ted Lasso are all so nuanced and layered that even the presumed worst of them has more to say than meets the eye.
-Thus, when we first meet Rebecca, it’s easy to question her motives but at the same time, it’s easy to see that there’s great pain buried deep within.
+Thus, when we first meet Rebecca, it’s easy to question her motives, but at the same time, it’s easy to see that there’s tremendous pain buried deep within.
 And though she doesn’t give us much room to decipher in the first few episodes, this one does the trick effortlessly.
 The moment we learn that this weekend matters for Rebecca because it’s her anniversary, it isn’t hard to predict that something big is coming.

-This is a scene that would’ve been great no matter who came to help Ted, but because it was Rebecca and after what she’d experienced, it made it that much more powerful.
-As scene partners, Waddingham and Sudeikis were masterful in the way they brought the momentary calamity and calm to surface.
+This is a scene that would’ve been excellent no matter who came to help Ted, but because it was Rebecca and after what she’d experienced, it made it that much more powerful.
+As scene partners, Waddingham and Sudeikis were masterful in the way they brought the momentary calamity and calm to the surface.

 Sometimes you can’t stop the pain from creeping up and engulfing you.
 Sometimes you can’t stop the tears from falling.
-Sometimes the situation is so overwhelming, you forget how to breathe.
+Sometimes the situation is so overwhelming you forget how to breathe.
 Ted Lasso visually shows the audience what it’s like to experience a panic attack, and while we all go through it differently, it was a comforting reminder to know it’s something that’s shared amongst so many of us.
-And it’s a comforting reminder to those watching to be the Rebecca as best you can.
+And it’s a comforting reminder to those watching to be the Rebecca whenever you can.